-One-on-one confidential professional, bible-centered, counselling for students and parents in areas such as academic support, relationship issues, parenting, anxiety and depression, providing clear clinical interventions when needed.
+- Strategic Emotional Support: Providing counselling for students and parents in areas such as academic support, relationship issues, parenting, anxiety and depression, and helping determine plans of approach and clear clinical interventions when needed.

-You will also see our chaplain supporting teachers in the delivery of wonderful programs such as the Rite Journey as well as running around the oval during team sports.
+- Encouragement: You will also see our chaplain supporting teachers on college camps and excursions as well as running around the oval during team sports, cheering on students and staff.

 Leadership skills are a vital in today’s world.
 We want our students to have the confidence to hold their own, speak and think critically, and have the skills to create influence in any situation to great success.

 Much is expected from our school leaders.
-In addition to a weekly two-hour leadership development training, with a focus on community service, the school leaders are responsible for running or supporting internal and external school events.
+With a focus on community service, the school leaders are responsible for fundraising for causes, running or supporting school social and internal and external school events.

 When students join the school, they join the established house structure.